PLUS Program Services

 The PLUS Program reflects the University’s commitment to supporting the success of the whole student.

 The PLUS Program provides comprehensive academic support services for college students with learning differences to foster the development of skills essential for success in college.
-A fee-for-service program, the PLUS Program offers three levels of services to meet each student’s unique learning needs.
+A fee-for-service program, the PLUS Program offers four levels of services to meet each student’s unique learning needs.

-One-on-one support from Professional Learning Consultants:
+One-on-one support from Professional Learning Coordinators and/or Consultants:

 - Academic monitoring